Abhinav00077/Intelliread_final/README.md

 1. **Text Extraction**: Uses PyMuPDF to extract text from PDF documents
 2. **Text Cleaning**: Applies various filters to clean and normalize the extracted text
 3. **Chunking**: Splits the text into sentence-based chunks for optimal processing
-4. **Embedding**: Converts text chunks into vector embeddings using Gemini's embedding-001 model
+4. **Embedding**: Converts text chunks into vector embeddings using TF-IDF (with fallback to neural embeddings via Sentence Transformers)
 5. **Vector Storage**: Stores embeddings in Pinecone vector database for efficient retrieval
 6. **Question Answering**: Uses RAG (Retrieval-Augmented Generation) to answer questions by:
    - Finding relevant text chunks using vector similarity search
-   - Generating answers using Gemini 2.0 Flash with retrieved context
+   - Generating answers using Google Gemini API with retrieved context

 ## Troubleshooting

 ### Common Issues

 1. **API Key Errors**: Make sure your API keys are correctly set in the `.env` file
-2. **Rate Limiting**: The system includes rate limiting, but you may need to wait if you hit OpenAI's rate limits
+2. **Rate Limiting**: The system includes rate limiting, but you may need to wait if you hit Gemini's rate limits
 3. **PDF Processing**: Ensure your PDF file is not corrupted and contains extractable text
 4. **Memory Issues**: For large PDFs, consider processing smaller sections
+5. **Embedding Issues**: If neural embeddings fail, the system automatically falls back to TF-IDF

 ### Getting Help